NewAmericanPublicArt/color-commons/README.md

 Append `/root/.ssh/id_rsa.pub` to file on remote server: `/home/sms/.ssh/authorized_keys`

-Check that you can log in remotely via SSH from the Pi to the remote server with the username `sms`.
+Check that you can log in remotely via SSH from the Pi to the remote server with the username `sms` like this:

+    ssh -i /home/pi/.ssh/id_rsa -R *:12345:localhost:8080 sms@45.33.87.121 -N

 Along the way, accept the host's public key.
+If you don't accept the host's public key, `autossh` will fail.

 Ensure that on remote server in `/etc/ssh/sshd_config`, we have: `GatewayPorts yes`